dotnet/AspNetCore.Docs/aspnet/client-side/using-grunt.rst

 .. image:: using-grunt/_static/task-runner-explorer-run-each-task.png

 The concat task creates a new combined.js file and places it into the temp directory.
 The jshint task simply runs and doesn’t produce output.
-The uglify task creates a new combined.min.js file and places it into wwwroot\lib.
+The uglify task creates a new combined.min.js file and places it into wwwroot/lib.
 On completion, the solution should look something like the screenshot below:

 .. image:: using-grunt/_static/solution-explorer-after-all-tasks.png